 A number of people choose to focus their careers on this public health issue—caring for patients, looking for cures to the diseases tobacco use can cause, helping smokers kick the habit, and finding other ways to shrink the alarming statistics associated with cigarette smoking.
 While there are many ways to help, earning an MS in Clinical Mental Health Counseling or an MS in Marriage, Couple, and Family Counseling with a specialization in Addiction Counseling can prepare you for an important career pats associated with the fight against tobacco use.

 With an MS in Clinical Mental Health Counseling, you explore treatment intervention and case management strategies for addiction counseling, using various models of treatment, recovery, relapse prevention, and continuing care for addictive disorders.
-If you aspire to become a counselor, consider earning a degree such as an MS in Clinical Mental Health Counseling or an MS in Marriage, Couple, and Family Counseling, which can prepare you to you to work one-on-one with people like Marlene, Brian, and Marie who are desperately trying to stop smoking.‡
+If you aspire to become a counselor, consider earning a degree such as an MS in Clinical Mental Health Counseling which can prepare you to you to work one-on-one with people like Marlene, Brian, and Marie who are desperately trying to stop smoking.‡

 November is Lung Cancer Awareness Month, and a great time to think about how you can aid the fight against smoking.
 If you’re interested in turning your fight into a career, you have a number of options for your education, including universities that offer online learning programs for students who need flexibility while earning their degrees.
 Should you decide to go with an online university, be sure to explore only accredited online colleges to ensure you have the credentials you need for success in your chosen field.